LSchlierf/Glowboard-Bluetooth/README.md

 ### Bluetooth support

 I wrote a companion app that can control the mode, brightness and speed of the LED setup.
-It is based on Google's Flutter framework so it works with both iOS and Android.
+Currently, there is only an Android version, however I am currently working on a Flutter version, which would work with both iOs and Android.
-The source code can be found in my corresponding [GitHub repository](https://www.github.com/LSchlierf/).
-TODO: add github link
+The source code can be found in my corresponding [GitHub repository](https://www.github.com/LSchlierf/Glowboard-App-Android).
 You can find all the information on how to use the app there.

 ---